perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 As part of the incident response, The Perl Foundation Infrastructure Working Group surveyed other important community domains and will work to secure those.
-If you are interested in helpin with that, get in touch with them.
+If you are interested in helping with that, get in touch with them.